 Startups using AI often find themselves rapidly testing.
 While it’s necessary, it can lead to forgetting how algorithms were initially created and why certain decisions were made at a given time, Patel said.
 Transparency around the creation of algorithms can help with understanding the traceability and reasoning behind decisions.

-Transparency around algorithms is a way to help reduce potential biases in AI decision making, said Sameer Maskey, adjunct associate professor at Columbia University and CEO of Fusemachines, a machine learning company.
+Transparency around algorithms is also a way to help reduce potential biases in AI decision-making, said Sameer Maskey, adjunct associate professor at Columbia University and CEO of Fusemachines, a machine learning company.

-Maintaining high quality data hygiene ensures accuracy and relevancy, and companies using AI should also make sure people’s personal information is safe and kept private, Patel said.
+Maintaining high-quality data hygiene ensures accuracy and relevancy.
+Companies using AI should also make sure people’s personal information is safe and kept private, Patel said.